Encyclopedia

 Ningyuansaurus

-“`html Ningyuansaurus Ningyuansaurus (NING-yoo-an-SAWR-us; “Ningyuan lizard”) is a genus of small, feathered oviraptorosaurian theropod dinosaur that lived during the Early Cretaceous period, approximately 125 to 122 million years ago.
+Ningyuansaurus Ningyuansaurus (NING-yoo-an-SAWR-us; “Ningyuan lizard”) is a genus of small, feathered oviraptorosaurian theropod dinosaur that lived during the Early Cretaceous period, approximately 125 to 122 million years ago.
 Its fossils were discovered in the Yixian Formation of Liaoning Province, China.
-The name refers to Ningyuan, an old name for the city of Xingcheng near
+The name refers to Ningyuan, an old name for the city of Xingcheng near where

 Ningyuansaurus Read Post »